samrogers15/Daily_Calendar_App/README.md

 * [Contact](#contact)

 ## General info
-This program was created within javascript and uses an html page, a css style sheet, and a javascript page.
-Everything is linked to the html page properly and the site is responsive such that if you view it from a mobile or tablet device, then it will operate properly.
+This program was created with jQuery and uses an html page and a CSS style sheet.
+The program stores information in local storage and appends information that is stored in local storage when the calendar is refreshed.
+Additionally, the program uses the Moment.js library to work with dates and times.

 ## Screenshots
 ![Code Quiz](./assets/code_quiz_screenshot.png)